jtonini/nomad/README.md

 ## Overview

-NOMADE is a lightweight, self-contained monitoring and prediction system for HPC clusters.
-Unlike heavyweight monitoring solutions that require complex infrastructure, NOMADE is designed to be deployed quickly, run with minimal resources, and provide actionable insights through both real-time alerts and predictive analytics.
+NØMADE is a lightweight, self-contained monitoring and prediction system for HPC clusters.
+Unlike heavyweight monitoring solutions that require complex infrastructure, NØMADE is designed to be deployed quickly, run with minimal resources, and provide actionable insights through both real-time alerts and predictive analytics.

 ### Key Features